scalacenter/scalafix/docs/developers/tutorial.md

 The benefit of making `NamedLiteralArguments` a syntactic linter instead of a semantic rewrite is that it's simpler to run syntactic rules since they don't require compilation.
+However, the downside is that we can't look up the correct parameter name.
 The linter can be syntactic because it doesn't need to use `SymbolInfo` to look up the parameter name.

 First, let's create a diagnostic that produces the error message